-You can return to the higher level view by clicking
+You can return to the higher level view by clicking by the list name.

 Access the Queries tab

 SQL Diagnostic Manager provides two paths to access the Queries tab.
 The first access path is by selecting the Queries tab of the single instance dashboard.
 You can also click the query category icon of a specific instance in the thumbnail sub-view.